 Following his novitiate, he visited the tombs of the apostles in Rome.
 Upon his return, he was made master of the novices which is a position that Avellino held for ten years before being name superior.

 Throughout this time, Avellino helped prepare the novices while also celebrating mass, hearing confessions, and preaching.
 He became well-known for his dynamic preaching which helped bring about many conversions.
 However, the fame always troubled the humble priest.

 In part based on his previous experiences, Avellino was known for his commitment to helping the clergy to be pure.
 His organizational skills and abilities to lead were used in establishing new homes for the Theatines in Milan and Piancenza.

-Take a free email course on the saints
+Take a free 5-day email course!

 The Need to be Ready

 The end of his life demonstrates the need to be prepared.
 At the age of eighty-eight he had a stroke while celebrating mass.
 The stroke would prove to be fatal as he died several days later.
 St. Andrew Avellino is invoked as the patron of Sicily, Naples, and against a sudden death.

 Did you enjoy this story about St. Andrew Avellino?
 Sign up to receive a free saint story every week via email.